go-gilbert/gilbert/README.md

 # Gilbert

-> Build toolchain and task runner for Go
+Build toolchain and task runner for Go

+**Attention:** This is experimental branch for version 2 development, design docs available [here](/docs/v2).

 ## Features